 today is a very charming cape cod looking home.

-District #6 is far different from the other schoolhouses.
-First of all,
+#6 is really quite different from the other schoolhouses.
+First of

-it is in the village, located on Church Street.
-It was built in 1846 to
+all, it is in the village, located on Church Street.
+It was built

-serve the students who lived in the village in order for the children not
+in 1846 to serve the students who lived in the village in order for

 history relating to the stonemason who constructed it.